STORM-IRIT/Radium-Engine/doc/concepts/forwardrenderer.md

 \page forwardrendererconcept Concepts: Forward Render [TOC]

-The main renderer of Radium, implemented in the class Ra::engine::ForwardRenderer implements a Z-pre-pass forward rendering loop.
+The main renderer of Radium, implemented in the class Ra::Engine::ForwardRenderer implements a Z-pre-pass forward rendering loop.
 Even if the material association to a drawable object, realized by the so called Ra::Engine::RenderTechnique is tightly coupled with the main rendering loop, Plugins might define new renderers and interact differently with shader and materials properties (see chapter on [Materials](@ref develmaterials) ).

-Here is a summary of the different passes of the Ra::engine::ForwardRenderer
+Here is a summary of the different passes of the Ra::Engine::ForwardRenderer

 #### 1. Depth, ambient color and "deferred info" pass
 This pass